Go Back

 I recommend using a silicon baking mat for this recipe because it makes the peeling so much easier, but regular baking paper will do just fine.

-You can also freeze the macarons for a 2 weeks or so and defrost before serving.
+You can also freeze the macarons for 2 weeks or so and defrost before serving.
 It will taste just as good.

 Keyword easy, sweet treats, taiwanese, vegetarian